-Long-Lived Assets Including Goodwill and Other Acquired Intangible Assets recoverable.
+Long-Lived Assets Including Goodwill and Other Acquired Intangible Assets

+We review property and equipment, long-term prepayments and intangible assets, excluding goodwill, for impairment whenever events or changes in circumstances indicate the carrying amount of an asset may not be recoverable.
 We measure recoverability of these assets by comparing the carrying amounts to the future undiscounted cash flows that the assets or the asset group are expected to generate.
 If the assets are considered to be impaired, the impairment to be recognized equals the amount by which the carrying value of the asset exceeds its fair market value.
 In 2014, we recorded impairments of intangible assets, including an impairment of \$378 million in the third quarter of 2014 related to a patent licensing royalty asset.
 Impairments of intangible assets were not material in 2015.